 Update 11/12/2022: Presentation Prizes awarded

-First Prize: Harper Hultz, University of Washington Bothell, "A Markov Partition for the Penrose Shift"
+• First Prize: Harper Hultz, University of Washington Bothell, "A… more

 The Northwest Undergraduate Mathematics Symposium (NUMS) is regional mathematics conference providing a venue for undergraduate students in the Pacific Northwest to present mathematical research and projects, including REUs, senior projects, COMAP solutions, etc.